Chrissy Cheung’s images compel the viewer to follow the lines and modes of connection through which she brings her works to vibrant life.

 Vitally, Cheung’s work represents and embodies motion, both her own movement in their rendering and, subsequently and enticingly, that of the engaged viewer’s eyes.
 In this way, she captures the essence of temporal, physical artistic forms of contemporary dance and music, which are significant sources of inspiration.

-Cheung’s work has been reviewed in Akimboand Now Magazineand featured on CityTV, Calgary.
-She contributed to the Salon des Artsat the 2008 Osheaga Festival.
-Hersolos exhibitions include Structured Abstractions, at the 2 of 2 Gallery, Toronto and Dessins contemporains,at Maison de la Culture Plateau Mont-Royal, Montréal.
-Cheung avidly curates the PAINTER8 Arts Society.
-Her artwork is in public and private collections across Canada, in the USA, France, Denmark, Venezuela, and China.
+Chrissy Cheung is an artist and curator based in Vancouver.
+She grew up in Toronto and became interested in art at age 7.
+She studied at Concordia University, Montréal, completing her Bachelor of Fine Arts in 2000.
+Her work has been reviewed in Akimbo and Now Magazine, and was featured on CityTV, Calgary.
+She contributed to the Salon des Arts at the 2008 Osheaga Festival.
+Her solo exhibitions include Structured Abstractions, at the 2 of 2 Gallery, Toronto and Dessins contemporains, at Maison de la Culture Plateau Mont-Royal, Montréal.

 I believe that the profession of the artist is to inspire others.
 I would not have been able to have created my artwork without being inspired by other artists and places: